cashubtc/nuts/XX.md

 ### Rationale

-When a sender transfers e-cash to a recipient, there is no direct way to confirm whether the recipient has claimed the payment without revealing a link between their identity and receiving wallet's.
+When a sender transfers e-cash to a recipient, they need to confirm that the recipient has claimed the payment in order to safely mark the proof in their wallet as `SPENT`.
-More specifically, the sending wallet can use the `v1/checkstate` API call (see [NUT-07](07)) to query the Mint about the status of sent e-cash with message `Y = hash_to_curve(x)`.
+More specifically, the sending wallet can use the `v1/checkstate` API call (see [NUT-07](07)) to query the Mint about the status of sent e-cash.
+It does so by querying the status of `Y = hash_to_curve(x)`.

 However, this approach has a significant privacy drawback: when the recipient attempts to claim the e-cash, they will reveal the same `Y` to the Mint, allowing it to potentially associate that token with both the sender's and recipient's identity (i.e. IP addresses).
 This compromises the protocol's inteded privacy guarantees.

-Conversely, when the Mint publishes notes about freshly spent e-cash, the notes are simply broadcast to anyone who is listening, without creating a direct connection between the mint and any specific wallet.
+Conversely, when the Mint publishes notes about freshly spent e-cash, the notes are simply broadcast to anyone who is listening.
-Then, when a wallet wants to check if a particular e-cash was claimed, it can query the Nostr notes published by the mint, searching for the inclusion of specific e-cash it sent.
-This query is also anonymous, as the wallet is simply retrieving publicly available information.
+Then, when a wallet wants to check if its e-cash was claimed, it can query the Nostr notes published by the mint and look for the inclusion of specific secrets (`x`) it sent.
 As a result, the mint never learns which wallet is querying the information.

 ### PoL Scheme